An artist residency in Tuscany with a history of creativity

 Our Process

 Resident artists are proposed by a rotating cast of nominators and then evaluated in a jury process.
-If selected, artists can visit for three to ten weeks between April 1 and October 31, during a timeslot that works for them in the next three years.
+If selected, artists can visit for up to three months, to be scheduled sometime during the following three years.

 This program is in partnership with the Siena Art Institute, where Residents will be Visiting Artists for a day.
 They will also participate in an Open Studio for one day at the Residency, and may have an opportunity to exhibit their work in the nearby city of Florence.